 Renaissance Rome with its intrigues and great artists has provided the background for many international movies, but Cinecittą retains the illusory background of 1862 New York, of Dutch canals and other foreign locations as well.
 Movie making is a very global business and Cinecittą faces the competition of studios in countries where labour is cheaper, but it can offer the wide range of skills needed for an accurate reconstruction of the most diverse and challenging locations.

 Set for "Un Medico in Famiglia" (A doctor in the family), an Italian TV series

-The umbrella pines of Cinecittą often need to be hidden (as in the case of the set for Gangs of New York) but they prove useful in giving a Roman touch to a popular Italian TV fiction, now in its eighth edition.
+The umbrella pines of Cinecittą often need to be hidden (as in the case of the set for Gangs of New York) but they prove useful in giving a Roman touch to a popular Italian TV fiction.